METEO 3 Lesson 11 Images

 Text description of the voyage to the New World image.

 The image is a vintage-style map depicting a section of the Atlantic Ocean.
 The map is oriented with north at the top, featuring navigational elements, including a compass rose in the northwest corner.
-A red line illustrates a historical sailing route from Europe to the Americas, starting in España (Spain), passing through the Azores and Canary Islands, and ending in the Bahamas and Hispaniola.
-The map is annotated with black arrows indicating trade winds in the Atlantic.
+A red line illustrates a historical sailing route from Europe to the Americas, starting in España (Spain), passing through the Canary Islands, and ending in the Bahamas and Hispaniola, before eventually heading back to Spain and passing Azores on the way.
+The map is annotated with black arrows indicating trade winds in the Atlantic, winds the ship followed along their journey.
 The background is shaded in gradients of beige, giving it an aged appearance.
 In the top right corner, there is an illustration of a sailing ship.
 Landmasses, including parts of Spain, Africa, and the Caribbean, are depicted with simple, stylized outlines, with the ocean labeled "Atlantic" in decorative script.

 The Ascending Branch of the Hadley Cell